Logo

 The Fennelly Report found that Alan Shatter was truthful on this issue.

-The Fennelly Report recorded evidence given by Alan Shatter that contradicted that of Whelan and Kenny in relation to the task given by Kenny to Purcell when visiting the Commissioner on Kenny's direction the night before his premature retirement, 23 March 2014.
+The Fennelly Report recorded evidence given by Alan Shatter that contradicted that of Whelan and Kenny about the task given by Kenny to Purcell when visiting the Commissioner on Kenny's direction the night before his premature retirement, on 23 March 2014.

 Alan Shatter's evidence accorded with that of Purcell and Martin Fraser, Kenny's Secretary General in the Taoiseach's Department.